Frequently Asked Questions

 Are other special needs children included in the PALS program?

-PALS Autism School is the only school in British Columbia focused purely on educating students with autism; however, the principles of ABA can be applied to any individual requiring a more systematic approach to learning.
+PALS Autism School focuses on educating students with autism; however, the principles of ABA can be applied to any individual requiring a more systematic approach to learning.
 PALS will intake a student who has a different disability as long as they qualify for the Level 2 Special Education Grant from the Ministry of Education.

 Are there speech-language, occupational or physical therapists on staff or available for consultation?